The Social Security system's Family branch is organised into a network of 101 Department-level funds and one national fund.

 Length of award

-The shared child-rearing benefit (PreParE) is paid to each parent for:
+The shared childcareg benefit (PreParE) is paid to each parent for:

-CMG is intended to offset childcare costs for children under the age of 6.
+The Supplement for Free Choice of Childcare CMG is intended to offset childcare costs for children under 6.
 It is paid to a household or parent who is working and:

 This benefit includes:

-The education allowance for a disabled child is a non-means tested allowance paid to those with a dependent child under age 20 (regardless of the child's order of birth in relation to their siblings) who has a permanent disability rating of:
+The Education Allowance for Children with Disabilities (AEEH) is a non-means tested allowance paid to those with a dependent child under age 20 whose degree of permanent disability is:

 This allowance is not payable for children placed in residential schools, for which all costs are paid by the health insurance system, the state or social welfare.

-Individuals claiming AEEH and its supplement who are the sole provider and caregiver for a disabled child are entitled to a single-parent top-up.
-This is awarded when the child's state of health requires the single parent to stop working or cut back on his/her working hours, or to hire a paid caregiver.
+Individuals claiming the AEEH and its supplement who are the sole provider and caregiver for a child with disabilities are entitled to a single-parent top-up.
+This is awarded when the child's state of health requires the single parent to stop working or cut back on his/her working hours, or to hire a paid carer.

 On a category-by-category basis, this top-up comes to: